Swinject/Swinject/Documentation/InjectionPatterns.md

 ## Initializer Injection

-Initializer Injection is a pattern to pass dependencies to a dependent instance by its initializer.
-Initializer Injection is appropriate if the dependent instance cannot work without the dependencies.
+_Initializer injection_ is a pattern for passing  dependencies to a dependent instance by its initializers.
+Initializer injection is appropriate if the dependent instance cannot work without the dependencies.

-The following code defines Initializer Injection to `PetOwner`, which depends on `AnimalType`.
+The following code defines initializer injection to `PetOwner`, which depends on `AnimalType`:

 ```swift
 let container = Container()